 The other major residential urban source of air pollution is domestic fires, including log burners and bonfires, which again release a lot of harmful chemicals and toxic particles.

-We see these affects right across our city, including in the air around our hospitals.
-Working with the University of Birmingham, we installed air quality monitors as part of a network of sensors right across the city, exploring how the air we breathe changes on a daily basis.
+We see these effects across our city, including in the air around our hospitals.
+Working with the University of Birmingham, we installed air quality monitors as part of a network of sensors right across the city, exploring how the air we breathe changes daily.

 How transport pollution affects our planet and future